onlylemi/processing-android-capture/README.md

 *  **examples**
   There are some primitive examples in it.
 The users download them and load `.jar` file in the project.
 The `.jar` file is set the named `'code'` folder.
 *  **library**
-  The `AndroidProcessingFroProcessing.jar` file in it.
+  The `AndroidProcessingForProcessing.jar` file in it.
 *  **src**
   The source code of this lib in it.